 Back in 2011, I visited a fair-sized barn in North Yorkshire full of Maestros, Montegos and the odd Metro.
 I’m a former Maestro owner, admirer and salesman, so it was not without some sadness that I pondered on the decline and unrealised potential of the Maestro.

-BBC Radio 4 recently broadcast a programme by Steven Punt (of Punt & Dennis fame) called Uncool Britannia which focused on the Austin ‘Miracle’ Maestro.
-My boss took part in the programme along with a few motoring rotters and all had wide-ranging views on BL’s failed hatchback.
+BBC Radio 4 had recently broadcast a programme by Steven Punt (of Punt & Dennis fame) called Uncool Britannia which focused on the Austin ‘Miracle’ Maestro.
+My then boss had taken part in the programme along with a few motoring rotters and all had wide-ranging views on BL’s failed hatchback.

 1st March 1983

 Following the launch of the highly successful Metro, the Maestro was the car to bring home the profits for BL and lead us all to a bright, prosperous future.
 It was well received at launch for its sound design as trumpeted by Stephen Bayley among others and even the ever-critical CAR Magazine.

 The car promised a lot with high-tech features in a remarkably spacious and airy body shell and superb ergonomics.
 Sadly, as we all know, the Maestro never lived up to expectations and was cut adrift during its lifetime in favour of Honda-based in-house rivals.
 That need never have happened – if only some loving care and attention had been given to this practical mid-ranger.
 Why was the car just completely ignored by management and engineers alike?

 When the Montego was launched in 1984, it was already several steps ahead of the Maestro in terms of style, engineering and customer appeal.
 It needed to be to face the Yuppie-fuelled 1980s.
 It slowly started donating bits and pieces of its powertrain: the S-Series engine, the fuel injected O-Series and PG1 combination for the MG variant, its slick one-piece dashboard and various other items of trim.